Type theories in category theory: Background and motivation

 \subsection{The category of contexts}

-\begin{defn}[ContextCat] A \textit{category of contexts} $\CC$ is a category whose objects are (telescopic) contexts and morphisms are substitutions objects.
+\begin{defn} A \textit{category of contexts} $\CC$ is a category whose objects are (telescopic) contexts and morphisms are substitution objects (also known as context morphisms).
 For instance, if there are objects $\Gamma,\Delta\in\CC$ that correspond to some contexts in type theory, the morphism $\sigma\in\CC(\Gamma,\Delta)$ corresponds to a substitution object that is typed in $\Gamma$ and instantiates (\cref{rem:subst-ctx}) $\Delta$.

 For an object $\Gamma\in\CC$, we define $\id_\Gamma$ to be the identity substitution and $\sigma\circ\gamma$ as ``applying the substitution $\gamma$ on the terms in $\sigma$''.

 The category of contexts of a type theory $T$ is also known as the \textit{syntactical category}~\cite[definition 2]{DTT-Models} of $T$. \end{defn}